Suicide Silence singer Lucker dies in California motorcycle accident

 Suicide Silence in 2007 came out with the album “The Cleansing” and followed that up with the 2009 “No Time to Bleed” and last year’s “The Black Crown,” which made its way to No. 9 on the Billboard hard rock chart.

-The band, whose musical style is referred to as “deathcore,” is originally from Riverside, California, a working-class community 50 miles east of Los Angeles.
+The band, whose musical style is referred to as “deathcore,” is originally from Riverside, California, a working-class community 50 miles (80 km) east of Los Angeles.
+(Reporting by Alex Dobuzinskis; Editing by Cynthia Johnston and Will Dunham)